Hyperoptic vs Sky Broadband

 Hyperoptic also have points on their side however, while their prices sometimes start a little higher than Sky's, their no mid-contract price rise promise means they'll probably work out cheaper over the length of the contract.

-Both providers offer both entry-level options and gigabit plans, although Hyperoptic's Light 30Mb plan is the cheapest way to get online at just £17.99 per month with no annual increases.
+Both providers offer entry-level options and gigabit plans, although Hyperoptic's Light 30Mb plan is the cheapest way to get online at just £17.99 per month with no annual increases.

 Overall, we think it'll come down to personal preference, but if we had to pick we'd go with Sky as they offer more features a typical household may benefit from, including parental controls, up to three WiFi boosters, and the option to bundle Sky TV for additional discounts.